Discover more about

 The most recent movie or tv show I loved was… Why?

 I was going to write Mom’s Night Out but that was some time ago, so I will vote for Into the Woods.
-I loved the way the screen writers took five well known fairy tales, combined them into one small community story and Streams of Mercythen twisted each one.
+I loved the way the screen writers took five well known fairy tales, combined them into one small community story and then twisted each one.
 The music, the cinematography, the characters, the acting all came together superbly.
 I think all writers should see this, not only for great ideas but for the delight of it.

 The story I’m currently working on is…